SNCFdevelopers/ApiSNCF/source/integration.rst

 Connection between Paris’ train stations
 ========================================
-The connection between train stations within Paris are based on approximative journey durations.
+The connection between train stations within Paris are based on approximated journey durations.
 See the table below:

 +-------------------+--------------+--------------------+-------------------+-------------------+---------------+---------------+---------------+